 How Long Does a Roof Last?

-Signs You Might Need a Roof Replacement
+5 Signs You Need a New Roof

-- Consider the age of the roof
+Consider the age of the roof.

 Shingles with Missing Granules

 If you spot any signs of a roof leak, whether it be wet wood in your attic, dark spots visible on your walls or ceilings, or a sagging ceiling, it may be time for a roof replacement.
 While not all leaks are due to your roof, you will want to have a professional roofing company come out and perform a thorough inspection of your roof’s exterior, your attic, and the area inside that has interior damage.
-They will be able to provide you with a detailed explanation of what is causing the leak and if it is related to your roof and also help you decide whether or not to repair the area or have a full roof replacement.Check out our other guide on how to find and fix a roof leak below!
+They should provide you with a detailed explanation of what is causing the leak and if it is related to your roof and help you decide whether or not to repair the area or have a full roof replacement.

 How Much Do New Roofs Cost?